The Jeremy R. Azrael Scholarship

 To be considered for this honor, students must hold a bachelor's degree or higher and receive a score of 100 or higher on the TOEFL exam.
 No additional application is required.

 Gursel Aliyev (cohort '13) holds an M.A. in economics from Northeastern University and a B.A. in international economic relations from Azerbaijan State Economic University.
-Prior to joining Pardee RAND, Gursel was the country director for Azerbaijan's Caucasus Research Resource Center, an organization that promotes evidence-based policymaking and builds the capacity of social science researchers in the South Caucasus.
+Prior to joining Pardee RAND, Aliyev was the country director for Azerbaijan's Caucasus Research Resource Center, an organization that promotes evidence-based policymaking and builds the capacity of social science researchers in the South Caucasus.
 His interests include survey research, modeling, and game theory.
+He completed his Pardee RAND Ph.D. in policy analysis in 2020.

 Aziza Arifkhanova (cohort '12) graduated summa cum laude from Florida State University with a dual degree in economics and international affairs.
 She also earned her master's degree in economics from Florida State University and studied in the Kiel Institute's Advanced Studies Program in International Economic Policy Research in Germany.
-As a research analyst at the Antimonopoly Policy Improvement Research Center, her primary duties were to work on a grant funded by the International Development Research Center on competition issues in the food supply chain in Uzbekistan.
-In Tashkent, Aziza also wrote for the Banking News newspaper.
+She completed her Pardee RAND Ph.D. in policy analysis in 2017.

 Olena Bogdan (cohort '12) graduated with honors from Kiev's National Aviation University with a B.A. in international relations, and then earned her M.A. in economic analysis from the Kyiv School of Economics and the University of Houston.
-Olena has worked for the International Organization for Migration on human-trafficking issues and at the Organization for Security and Co-operation in Europe on preventing domestic violence.
-Her interests include economic development, international relations, the environment, and health.
-She has begun her work on RAND and Pardee RAND projects focused on reducing health disparities and developing systems for health-sector monitoring.
+She completed her Pardee RAND Ph.D in policy analysis in 2017.